LukeGrahamLandry/franca/docs/codegen.md

 > See lib/macros.fr for examples.

 Franca macros are functions that interact with the compiler during semantic analysis.
-They're similar to swift's macros except that they live in the same compilation unit as the rest of your program.

 When a function call expression is prefixed by a `@`, it becomes a macro expansion, which causes the following changes: